planetoftheweb/seven/README.md

 ```
   eleventyConfig.addPassthroughCopy("./_site/images");
-  eleventyConfig.addPassthroughCopy("./_site/css");
-  eleventyConfig.addPassthroughCopy("./_site/js");
 ```

-This code is used to copy whatever is in these folders, if you happen to move the locations of the css, images or js folders, then update these.
-Also, these are temporary files that webpack and `node-sass` will generate for us, so don't edit the files in the `js` or the `css` folder, remember to edit scripts and css in the `_process` folder.
+This code is used to copy whatever is in these folders, if you happen to move the locations of images, then update this.

 I hate messy root folders, so I've reconfigured where eleventy places files.